Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Introduction

 \section{Introduction}

-The instrumental variable (IV) model is a workhorse in causal inference using observational data.
+The instrumental variable model is a workhorse in causal inference using observational data.
 It is especially useful when standard adjustment methods are biased due to unmeasured confounding.
 The key idea is to find an exogenous variable to extract random variation in the exposure and use this random variation to estimate the causal effect.
-This exogenous variable is known as the instrumental variable or instrument if it is related to the exposure, but does not affect the outcome except through the exposure.
+This exogenous variable is known as an instrumental variable or instrument if it is related to the exposure, but does not affect the outcome except through the exposure.

-In the past, selection of appropriate exogenous variables that can serve as valid instruments was typically driven by expert knowledge \citep[e.g.][]{angrist1991does}.
+In the past, the selection of appropriate exogenous variables that can serve as valid instruments was typically driven by expert knowledge \citep[e.g.][]{angrist1991does}.
 In recent years, applied researchers have increasingly sought to employ large-scale observational data sets to identify causal relationships.
 As the size and complexity of data sets grow, it becomes increasingly difficult to build a knowledge-based instrumental variable model for modern data applications.
-A prominent example in genetic epidemiology is Mendelian randomization (MR), which uses genetic variants, such as single-nucleotide polymorphisms (SNPs), as instruments to assess the causal relationship between a risk factor and an outcome \citep[e.g.][]{Burgess2015}.
+A prominent example in genetic epidemiology is Mendelian randomization, which uses genetic variants, such as single-nucleotide polymorphisms (SNPs), as instruments to assess the causal relationship between a risk factor and an outcome \citep[e.g.][]{Burgess2015}.
 The candidate instrument set includes millions of SNPs in the human genome.
-This challenge also arises in the literature using multi-condition experiments as instruments \citep[e.g.][]{eckles2016estimating,goldman2016experiments,peysakhovich2018learning}.
-For example, in tech companies, it is common to have routine product experimentation such as A/B tests.
-These large collections of randomized experiments provide natural candidates for finding instrumental variables.
+This challenge also arises in the technology domain, particularly when assessing the impact of recommendation systems of e-commerce platforms like online bookstores.
+In this context, the occurrence of a large and sudden increase in demand for a specific product may serve as a binary instrument \citep[e.g.][]{Carmi2012}.
+With extensive record data and numerous products, a large collection of such events may qualify as candidate instruments.